dashpay/platform/README.md

 Check out:

 - Our [Developers Discord](https://chat.dashdevs.org/)

-Some resources:

 - Our [CONTRIBUTING.md](CONTRIBUTING.md) to get started with setting up the repo.
-- Our blog which contains release posts and explanations: [/blog](https://www.dash.org/blog/)
+- Our [blog](https://www.dash.org/blog/) which contains release posts and explanations.

-### How is the repo structured?

-The Dash Platform repo is managed as a that is composed of many [packages](packages/README.md).

 ## License